Hello! I’m a clinical psychologist and researcher in mental health sciences. My main area of interest is personality.

 Read moreWho I am

-I am a clinical psychologist (PsyD, PhD), adjunct professor at the University of Florence and St. John’s University in Rome, and founding president of Tages Onlus, a charity member of Mental Health Europe.
+I am a clinical psychologist (PsyD, PhD), adjunct professor at the St. John’s University in Rome, and founding president of Tages Onlus, a charity member of Mental Health Europe.

-I am also associate editor of Mental Health Science (Wiley), member of the editorial board of BMC Psychology (Springer) and of the advisory board of Oxford University Press book series on Treatment that Works.
+I am also associate editor of New Ideas in Psychology and member of the editorial board of BMC Psychology and of the advisory board of Oxford University Press book series on Treatment that Works.

-I have worked for 15 years in the Italian public healthcare services, while founding and leading Tages Charity.
+I have worked for 15 years in the Italian public healthcare services and at the University of Florence, while founding and leading Tages Charity.

 Read morePublications